gulanr/ntp-doc/design/hardware/instrumentation.md

 #### Pressure Transducers

 The pressure transducers used in the experiment are analog sensors which output a 0-10 VDC signal linearly correlated to a 0-200 psig range.
 These pressure transducers require a 14-36 VDC excitation, though, the instrumentation configuration here supplies a 24 VDC supply precisely.
-The 10-bit resolution of the Arduino Mega 2560's built-in analog-to-digital converter is sufficient for this test stand as can resolve 0.488 psig change in pressure.
-Although the analog input of the Arduino is 5 VDC while the pressure transducers output 10 VDC full range, the pressures experienced during testing will remain below 100 psig, meaning the pressure transducers never output more than 5 VDC.
+The 10-bit resolution of the Arduino Mega 2560's built-in analog-to-digital converter is sufficient for this test stand as it can resolve 0.488 psig change in pressure.
+Although the analog input of the Arduino is 5 VDC while the pressure transducers output 10 VDC full range, the pressures experienced during testing will remain below 100 psig, meaning the pressure transducers will never output more than 5 VDC.

 To convert from voltage to pressure, the following relation is used.